 Folded by Topps three times, the Topps Rulers are smaller than a standard card when folded, around 2.5 inches high and across, but when unfolded measure in at close to 10 inches high and 2.5 inches across.
 There is nothing on the back while the front is full of color and a great caricature of the player.
 They have measurements along the left side which indicate the player’s height.

-The Topps Rulers set goes from #1 to #24 but actually has 23 cards.
-There is no #5 and reportedly that would have been Bill Russell, who never made it into the 1969-70 set.
-The top Topps Rulers to collect are those of Wilt Chamberlain, Lew Alcindor, Jerry West, John Havlicek and Oscar Robertson.
+The Topps Rulers set goes from #1 to #24 but actually has 23 different subjects.
+There is no #5 (that was supposed to have been Bill Russell, who retired and never made it into the 1969-70 set).
+The top Topps Rulers to collect are those of Wilt Chamberlain, Lew Alcindor (rookie year), Jerry West, John Havlicek and Oscar Robertson.

 1970-71 Topps Basketball Posters

 The most expensive poster in the set is a battle of Wilt and Lew.
 Havlicek, West, Robertson and Reed are some of the other big-names in the set.
-Most of the posters can be found for under $10 with stars bringing more, but condition plays a big factor.
-Because of multiple folds and the fact that a lot of kids did what they were supposed to and tacked them to the wall, high grade examples can be a little hard to find but they are plentiful on eBay.
+Most of the posters can be found for under $20 with stars bringing more, but condition plays a big factor.

 1971-72 Topps Trio Stickers